 When you arrive at your cabin, do NOT be disappointed if your luggage has not arrived.
 Cabin stewards and other onboard personnel will be loading luggage and distributing it to cabins throughout the entire day, sometimes even after the ship has sailed.

-You will also want to meet your cabin steward(s).
-In most cases, they will try to track YOU down and introduce themselves to you first, but it IS important that you meet them so if you DO need something you’ll know who they are.
-There is usually a table tent card on the desk with their name and extension for easy reference.
+You will also get to meet your cabin steward(s).
+In most cases, they will try to track YOU down and introduce themselves to you first, but it IS important that you meet them.
+There is usually a table tent card on the desk or business card with their name and extension for easy reference.

 Remember, they are here for you and in most cases, the nicer you treat them, the nicer you will be treated.
-Keep in mind that you will probably have charges added to your bill each day as a tip, so do not be hesitant to ask for something you need.
+Keep in mind that you will have daily charges added to your bill for gratuities, so do not be hesitant to ask for something you need.
 That being said, you do not want to be a pest either.

 If your service has been stellar, you can also tip them personally – they will just beam!